Today's Mortgage Rates - 09/07/2025

 LOADING OFFERS...

-With markets starting to posture themselves for a potential cut in short-term rates next month, rates for 5-year hybrid ARMs moved down more appreciably.
-The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM decreased by twenty-six basis points (0.26%) to 5.80%,
+An alternative to the 30-year fixed rate mortgage, the average offered rate for a 5-year hybrid ARM eased a bit less than its fixed-rate counterparts.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM decreased by four basis points (0.04%) to 5.90%,

-At present, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs expanded a fair bit this week.
-With the decrease, the gap in rate compared to a 30-year FRM is now seventy-eight basis points (0.78%).
-Comparing this average rate against that one for a 30-year FRM, a homebuyer with a $300,000 loan amount who selects the 5-year ARM would be able to save $11,731 in interest cost over the first five years of the loan while also reducing the loan's outstanding balance by over $2,600 compared to the 30-year FRM.
+Currently, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, although the difference in rate between 30-year FRMs and 5-year hybrid ARMs narrowed slightly this week.
+With the change in rates, the gap in rate compared to a 30-year FRM is now 60 basis points (0.60%).
+Comparing this average rate against one for a 30-year FRM, a homebuyer with a $300,000 loan amount who selects the 5-year ARM would have a monthly payment that is $116.79 lower, will spend $9,025 less in interest cost and pay off an additional $2,017 in principal over the first five years of the loan compared to a 30-year fixed rate loan.

 ARMs aren't for everybody, though.
 To help decide whether one might work for you, read HSH's Comprehensive Guide to Adjustable Rate Mortgages.